dgatto/liine-assessment/python/README.md

 # python

-Barebones Python API made with django that can be run with a Docker container.
+Barebones Python API made with django that can be run within a Docker container.

 ## Getting Started